headnutAi/HTB_Boxes/SurveillanceWalkthrough.md

   As soon as you get root permission you can generate a reverse bash -i shell with which you can get further access especially to the /root directory in which the root flag lies in.

 #### Conclusion
-It was an Interisting machine to pwn tho it mainly relied on the missed updates by the creators which are ofc intended.
+It was an Interisting machine to pwn, tho it mainly relied on the missed updates by the creators which are ofc intended.
 Sadly the machine/shell was very unresponsive/laggy , which it to be expected for a free service but it still was pretty annoying to hack with.
 So i hope someday [HackTheBox](https://app.hackthebox.com) may improve their machine capabilities.
 GET PWNED BOZO!!
 Headnut was here!1!